 5 Mindful Eating Tips That Will Change Your Relationship With Food

 Hands up if you’ve ever eaten four portions of food without even realising it.
 It wasn’t really on purpose but you were binge-watching you fav Netflix show and before you knew the entire pizza was gone.
 Given that we live lives that keep us super busy and distracted, it’s no surprise that we often lose track of what we’re eating.
-We squeeze in lunch while meeting deadlines, breakfast is accompanied by a side of emails and dinner is eaten while catching up Friends.
-It’s really no surprise that our eating habits have become mindless and guilt-inducing.
+We squeeze in lunch while meeting deadlines, breakfast is accompanied by a side of emails and dinner is eaten while catching up on Friends.
+Our eating habits have become mindless and guilt-inducing.

 But would being more present while eating really make that much of a difference to our relationship with food and our waistlines?